Bash Reference Manual

 Taken from man pages but reworded, rearranged and examples to make it so even I can see how to do something with bash!

 Files containing commands can be treated as commands.
-Those files with the same name as system commands are executed instead of the system command.
+Ones with the same name as commands are executed instead of the system command.

 - Command Line Editing

 SPECIAL builtin commands

 . : break continue eval exec exit export readonly return set shift times trap unset history suspend

 if then elif else fi

 for do done

 DGG made this nice stuff from, what is now, and old version of the docs.